Point Barr is unclaimable land on the Arkansas River where you can drive right to the riverside and get to digging! Well, sort of…more on that later.

 The tricky part is access.
 Coming west on Highway 50 from Pueblo, the turnoff to Point Barr takes you to a road that runs along the water at times.
 When the water is high this road can be closed or risky…4WD and high clearance is always recommended.
 Expect high water in June and July due to runoff as the high mountain snows melt.

 Driving east from Salida is easier with a decent road the whole way.
 Well almost.
 About a mile from Point Barr, the road is washed out such that cars can’t get thru so it’s temporarily blocked off.
 You can still walk or dirt bike in this way.
-Supposedly, the BLM and the rail road line are working out plans to fix the washout so access may be restored sometime soon.
+Supposedly, the BLM, the county, and the rail road are working out plans to fix the washout so access may be restored sometime soon…or maybe some day.
 Please let me know if you go this way and find that you are able to turn left after you go under the railroad and then drive all the way to Point Barr.
 From Highway 50, here’s the sign to look for near Wellsville:

 This route is a paved, then well graded dirt road.
 However just after the road turns under the railroad tracks, it’s washed out in the easterly direction (to the left toward Point Barr) so you have to turn right and park there.
 There IS parking just around the corner.
 From the parking, it was a 15-20 minute flat walk along the road to the public prospecting area.